tblank1024/lwumc/README.md

 3. Modify the ExecStart line to point to the location of the daily.py file
 4. Modify the User line to the name of the user you want to run the code
-5. In cmd window: sudo systemctl enable annoouncements.service
+5. In cmd window: sudo systemctl enable announcements.service
 6. In cmd window: sudo systemctl start  announcements.service